 The Euro MTN Programme was retired in August 2014.
-AHFC has one note outstanding under this program as of September 30, 2019.
-The note has a maturity date of February 21, 2023, a fixed interest rate and is not listed on the Luxembourg Stock Exchange.
-The note was issued pursuant to the terms of an agency agreement which contains certain covenants, including negative pledge provisions, and includes customary events of default.
+Notes under this program that are currently listed on the Luxembourg Stock Exchange will remain listed through their maturities.
+Notes outstanding under this program as of June 30, 2019 were long-term with fixed interest rates.
+Notes under this program were issued pursuant to the terms of an agency agreement which contains certain covenants, including negative pledge provisions.